Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/pets_code_along.rst

 we need to figure out what we're going to ask for.
 Uh-oh, what if we ask for *pet.breed.name*?
 Whenever we have nested attribute look up, things get trickier.
-A good rule of thumb is to always be extra careful anytime your client code is using a variable with more than one level of attribute look up, IE more than one dot!
+A good rule of thumb is to always be extra careful anytime your code is using a variable with more than one level of attribute look up, IE more than one dot!
+Always ask yourself if it's possible for first lookup to return None, because if it is, then the second look up will result in an error.
 One approach is to improve our mocks so this will work by nesting mocks::

     # assuming both the Mock class and MockPet class are defined